 Hey!
-Last week, Nick and I set our listeners the challenge to record themselves attempting three current cue card questions.
-Today, we will be going through a selection of those recordings to give feedback and advice that we think will be helpful for every test-taker.
+Last week, Nick and I explained exactly how the examiner will determine your grade for Fluency and Coherence in the speaking exam.
+At the end of the episode, we set our listeners the challenge to record themselves attempting three current cue card questions.
+Today, we will be going through a selection of those recordings to give band scores and advice that will be helpful for every test-taker.

 If you want to take part in the next event like this, make sure you are following our Facebook page, where we post information about the podcast and much more each week.
 Below, you can find a summary of the episode, which includes all of the links to useful materials and the times of each part of the discussion (so you can go directly to the part you want to listen to) 🚀

 We have a number of blog posts that will help you prepare for IELTS Speaking Part 2.
 You can learn the importance of adding details to your cue card performance, or how to never run out of things to say, or how to paraphrase effectively.

 However, just in case there are any total IELTS beginners out there, why don’t we start by reviewing the basics of Speaking Part 2: